-Just as national missionaries serve their people in the way they need to be served—speaking their language and operating within their culture—church buildings communicate the glory of God to the people of South Asia in a way they need to see it.
+Just as national missionaries serve their people the way they need to be served—speaking their language and operating within their culture—worship structures communicate the glory of God to the people of Asia in a way they need to see it.
 When people see Christ's house of worship, they begin to respect Him, and the door swings open for them to seek Him.

-A church building welcomes non-believers.
-Approaching a believer’s home for a worship service may make some non-Christians feel uncomfortable, but many will view the church building as open to the public and will feel welcome to seek answers and prayer there throughout the week.
+A permanent building welcomes the community.
+Many religious seekers will view the building as open to the public and will feel welcome to seek answers and prayer there throughout the week.

-Church buildings are hubs of ministry all week long.
+Worship centers are hubs of ministry all week long.
 They help facilitate discipleship activities for the believers and serve as sanctuaries for them to come and pray throughout the week.
 Worship centers also shield believers from obstacles they would experience if they gathered outside, such as rain, extreme heat and exposure to antagonists.

-Pachai, a famous religious teacher in GFA pastor Kamal's village, despised Christianity.
-When the construction of a church building began in the village, he denounced it.
+Pachai, a famous religious teacher in GFA-supported pastor Kamal's village, despised Christianity.
+When the construction of a permanent place of worship for believers began in the village, Pachai denounced it.

 Meanwhile, Pachai's wife suffered greatly from frequent ailments.
 A headache constantly plagued her, she often felt weak, and she struggled with eyesight problems.
 Her illness weighed heavily on Pachai, and unable to help his wife, he fell into depression.

-One day, after the church building was completed, Pachai was traveling toward the market when he noticed the completed church building.
+After the building was constructed, Pachai was traveling toward the market when he noticed the completed place of worship.

 Pachai was desperate to see his wife get better.
-Though he had hated Christianity, he believed the Christians' God dwelled in the building.
+Though he professed to hate Christianity, he believed the Christians' God dwelled in the building.

-Pastor Kamal listened to Pachai share and then prayed for the distraught man's wife.
+Pastor Kamal listened to Pachai share his struggles, and then he prayed for the distraught man's wife.
 Miraculously, the Lord Jesus touched her, and she was gradually healed from all her ailments!

-Through the church building and the healing, the Lord worked in Pachai's heart, and as a result, Pachai came to know Christ.
+Through this healing, the Lord worked in Pachai's heart, and as a result, Pachai came to know Christ.

-In Myanmar, Sri Lanka, Bangladesh and other countries, thousands of congregations don't have a church building.
-In order to help pastors disciple these believers and to give more people the opportunity to seek Christ, we need to build more church buildings.
+In countries throughout South Asia, thousands of congregations don't have a church building.
+In order to help pastors disciple these believers and to give more people the opportunity to seek Christ, we need to build more permanent places of worship.

-Multiple factors affect the cost of a church building, one of which is the size of the structure.
-Some of the congregations we’ve built church buildings for have, by God's grace, quickly outgrown their structure and have needed to build additions.
-In anticipation of this and to save on the cost of renovation, we've started constructing some of our church buildings to seat up to 500 people.
-Other church buildings, especially in smaller villages, do not need to hold as many people.
+Multiple factors affect the cost of a permanent building, one of which is the size of the structure.
+Some of the congregations we have built buildings for have, by God's grace, quickly outgrown their structure and have needed to build additions.
+In anticipation of this and to save on the cost of renovations, we've started constructing larger buildings that can seat up to 500 people.
+Other buildings, especially in smaller villages, do not need to hold as many people.

-Construction expenses—the costs of materials, labour and land, if it isn't donated—also vary, depending on the region.
+Construction expenses—the costs of materials, labor and land, if it isn't donated—also vary, depending on the region.

-Our aim is to use resources as effectively as possible and to construct each church building with quality and an appearance that glorifies Christ.
+Our aim is to use resources as effectively as possible and to construct each place of worship with quality and an appearance that glorifies Christ.